n-shevko/modula2/README.md

-Tiny subset of Modula 2 implementation to learn basics of compiler engineering.
+Tiny subset of Modula 2 is implemented to learn basics of compiler engineering.

 LLVM IR was used as a target language.